Minnesota State Arts Board

 - Visual arts; media arts, photography, and visual arts: Friday, August 1, 2014

-Arts Access grant application deadline is June 27, 2014, apply today.
+The Partners in Arts Participation grant application deadline is September 12, 2014, apply today.

 The Minnesota State Arts Board is beginning a rulemaking project.
 The board's rules govern how the board conducts its business, including how and to whom grants are awarded.
 An integral part of the rulemaking process is that it is transparent and open to the public.
 The Arts Board therefore is asking for public comments on this project.